 Great Lakes Christian College maintains a Cafeteria for College family and friends.
-Three meals per day are served Monday through Friday; one meal is served on Saturday and one on Sunday.
 Meal plans may be purchased through the Business Office.

 HEALTH SERVICES

 Each student is responsible for providing the student's own health and accident insurance.
 Health services are available at area hospitals, clinics, and the Sports Clinic at Michigan State University.